What other countries are doing

 United Kingdom

 In 2007, the NDA established the Radioactive Waste Management Directorate to develop a geological disposal solution.
-In 2014, the Radioactive Waste Management Directorate became a separate company—Radioactive Waste Management Limited—a wholly owned subsidiary of NDA with the specific task of implementing geological disposal.
+In 2014, the Radioactive Waste Management Directorate became a separate company — Radioactive Waste Management Limited— a wholly-owned subsidiary of the NDA with the specific task of implementing geological disposal.

-In November 2021, the first of two community partnerships was formed in Copeland, Cumbria to advance discussions around siting a geological disposal facility for high-level radioactive waste.
-A second partnership is expected to be formed soon in neighbouring South Copeland.
+As of mid-2024, there are three community partnerships active — two in Cumbria and one in Lincolnshire — to advance discussions around siting a geological disposal facility for high-level radioactive waste.

-In 2022, the government announced the launch of Nuclear Waste Services, bringing together site operator Low Level Waste Repository Limited, geological disposal facility developer Radioactive Waste Management Limited, and the Nuclear Decommissioning Authority’s (NDA) Integrated Waste Management Program.
+In 2022, the government announced the launch of Nuclear Waste Services (NWS), bringing together site operator Low Level Waste Repository Limited, geological disposal facility developer Radioactive Waste Management Limited, and the NDA’s Integrated Waste Management Programme.

 A flag of the USA